 Build a moat around your brand

 If a premium pricing strategy is successful, it can raise barriers to entry in your industry.
 Other companies won’t be able to compete with your product without boasting equivalent product quality and price points.
 You can rapidly entrench a market advantage with a well-executed premium pricing strategy.

-Making a success out of premium pricing is generally dependent on controlling the context around your product.
-A delicate matrix of factors need to be in alignment, and this can be seen as the method’s main drawback.
+Making a success out of premium pricing generally depends on controlling the context around your product.
+A delicate matrix of factors needs to be in alignment, and this can be seen as the method’s main drawback.
 And the same things that bring about the benefits of premium pricing can also prove restrictive for your company.